MicrosoftDocs/Hololens/hololens/hololens-insider.md

 #### Overview to try auto-logon CSP

-1. Configure the new CSP to a desired user
+1. Configure the new CSP to a desired user [using a custom policy](/mem/intune/configuration/custom-settings-windows-10) : `./Device/Vendor/MSFT/Policy/Config/MixedReality/AutoLogonUser`
-1. Apply the CSP to the device via provisioning package or MDM
+1. Apply the CSP to the device via [provisioning package](hololens-provisioning.md) or [MDM](hololens-mdm-configure.md)
 1. Sign into the specified account
 1. Restart the device and observe the user is automatically logged in